dxfrontier/cds-ts-dispatcher/README.md

 @AfterUpdate() //  Will handle single instance and entity set
 @AfterCreate() // Will handle single instance and entity set
 @AfterRead() // Will handle single instance and entity set
-@SingleInstanceCapable() // All methods above '@SingleInstanceCapable()' will be triggered also when single instance is requested public async singeInstanceMethodAndEntitySet(results : MyEntity[], req: TypedRequest<MyEntity>, isSingleInstance: boolean) {
+@SingleInstanceCapable() // All methods above '@SingleInstanceCapable()' will be triggered when single instance is requested and entity set public async singeInstanceMethodAndEntitySet(results : MyEntity[], req: TypedRequest<MyEntity>, isSingleInstance: boolean) {
   if(isSingleInstance) {
     return this.customerService.handleSingleInstance(req)